 Bundling services to maximize accounting profitability

-This guide is brought to you by Xero and our Xero partner, Meryl Johnston, because we share a passion for helping practices thrive worldwide.
+This guide is brought to you by Xero and our Xero partner, Meryl Johnston - the co-founder of Bean Ninjas.

 When Ben McAdam and I decided to start Bean Ninjas, we set ourselves some no-nonsense goals.
 For starters, we wanted to go from concept to launch in seven days.
 Even more importantly, we wanted to move away from the traditional model for delivering accounting and bookkeeping services.